lkraus/Course-Project/README.md

     2. Each measured variable is in a separate column
     3. Each different observation of a variable is in a different row

-This final tidy data set is created using the following code:
+This final tidy data set will by 180 rows by 68 columns, and is created using the following code:

 ```{r}
 ## Lastly, create a tidy data set with the average of each variable for each activity and each subject